paolo-hub/Displacement-Integration-for-Dynamic-Analysis/README.md

 ```
 from integrate_module import integrate_wilson, baseline
 ```
+Based on the chosen integration algorithm, it will be used in the execution; both will be utilized in the two provided examples.

 Two examples have been developed to test the script, which also serve as a reference for how to use it.

 ## Examples